rishiraj88/rishiraj88/README.md

 - cost in terms of effort and time, and
 - value for money (the returns against risk & investment).
 RoRI = RoR + RoI

-For example, you may have a kind look at the dashboard here:
+For example, you may have a kind look at the dashboard (built for a project) here:

 ![Prometheus-Grafana Dashboard of Order-Manager](./Prometheus-Grafana-Dashboard-of-Order-Manager.png)